ruysay/landmarkRemark/README.md

 3. User cannot create location note after sign out/sign in with another account, restart app will fix it.

 # ToDos
+Below are points to improve the UX/performance of this app
 1. Firebase Auth instance can be extracted to repository level
 2. Support image/multi-media for a location note
 3. Support location note Update/Detete